 With biological science fast becoming a data science, and data growing at an exponential rate, Australian bioscience capability efforts, like those the world over, are increasingly focussed on making nationally unique datasets findable, accessible, inter-operative and reproducible (ie. curated according to FAIR principles).

 Microbes are fundamental to human and ecosystem health.
 They mediate biogeochemical and nutrient cycling, are integral to the productions of crops, livestock and textiles, are responsible for disease and its treatment, provide clean drinking water and the means to mitigate waste/pollution.

 The BASE and MM consortia have generated the raw data and built protocols and informatics pipelines to interrogate it.

-Through this project it will be easier for biologists, not just skilled bioinformaticians, to interrogate the data using existing technology platforms like the Australian-made Genomics Virtual Laboratory.
+Through this project it is now easier for biologists, not just skilled bioinformaticians, to interrogate the data using existing technology platforms like the Australian-made Genomics Virtual Laboratory.
 And via the BPA Data Repository, experts will ensure that throughout any research project lifecycle, the data is continually updated to permanent international metagenomics repositories.

 Bioinformaticians take many years to develop their expertise.
 Even with easier to access data, training needs to be a focus of the project.
-So new training materials to accompany the data analysis system will be made freely available for re-use (to researchers from universities, industry or government) via the EMBL-ABR and ECOEd training portals.
+So new training materials to accompany the data analysis system are now freely available for re-use (to researchers from universities, industry or government) via the EMBL-ABR and ECOEd training portals.

-Project updates will be posted on the project blog at: https://bioscience-rdc.blogspot.com.au/
+Project updates – see project blog at: https://bioscience-rdc.blogspot.com.au/